 What is the company’s role and what actions are needed to achieve our objectives?
 Understanding change management within and through the organization and in relation to others is key in this part, along with financial analysis, models and tools.

 Part 6 – The managers´ role during change

 During the last part, we will work hands on with change management, using the development initiatives that you as participant have been working on.
 We will allocate a lot of time to rhetoric and the selling of an idea, but will also look at how companies become attractive employers.

-The program covers a total of 18 days, broken into six parts on the following dates in 2019:
+The program covers a total of 18 days, broken into six parts on the following dates:

 At a course venue near Stockholm.

 189,000 SEK ex-VAT, including literature and other documentation.
 The cost of subsistence and accommodation are not included.